mrkrumhausen/product-space/plays/product-management-rituals.md

 - **Tomorrow**: A list of what you plan to work on tomorrow.
 - **Blocking**: A list of blocking issues and @-replies to anyone who can help

-### Grooming
+### Grooming (optional)
+The objective of the *Backlog refinement meeting or Grooming session* is to get enough of the product backlog ready to comfortably populate the next sprint backlog.

+Backlog refinement is used to refine the items at the top of the backlog: Break them up into user stories that can be tackled in a single sprint, agree on acceptance criteria for those stories and, often, to estimate them (normally by attributing story points).

+**Estimating stories**: Planning poker to come! :)

-### Planning
+### Sprint planning
+Figure out how we actually do the work and agree the order we’ll work on it.
+- The whole team is required for sprint planning.
+It’s an opportunity to talk through the tasks required, challenge any previous assumptions, including estimates, and check that stories and acceptance criteria are really Ready for development.
+- It should be time boxed so that it doesn’t eat into the time needed for actually working on tasks.
+For a team working in 2 week sprints, expect planning to be no more than 4 hours.

+**Agree on the sprint backlog**: Allocate tokens (e.g. poker chips or matches) to each team member to represent the number of hours they have available in the sprint.

+**The sprint goal**: The sprint goal is set by the PO and is a short encapsulation of what the team has agreed to achieve during the sprint.
+Examples: *Build a responsive homepage with navigation menu and Twitter feed*.

-### Demo day
+### Sprint Demo
 The sprint demo is invaluable for keeping stakeholders up to speed with the progress of product development.
-It allows them to feedback and discuss with possible amendments to the Product Backlog which would help to maximise value.
+It allows them to feedback and suggest improvements that can added to the product backlog to maximise value.

+While demoing the sprint work, user stories provide a good framework to report on which work has been done and what remains to be done.

 #### Release notes
 A standard SCRUM sprint is two weeks with one or more release.
 Sticking to a template will allow you to work faster and more efficient.